Symbiotic Logo in Cube

 Everstake participation

 Everstake was selected in Symbiotic Cohort 0, the initial operator working group supporting the global decentralization of Symbiotic networks.
-We are happy to power Symbiotic on its path to the mainnet, providing reliable infrastructure and sharing our expertise within the restaking ecosystem.
+We’re thrilled to join Symbiotic to provide reliable infrastructure and share our expertise within the restaking ecosystem

 We are proud to join a group of 40 professional node operators with years of experience, billions of assets in staking, and a proven track record in the blockchain space.